Za-VVarudo/akaat-demo/README.md

+### Welcome akaAT-demo Repository
-# This repository contains some test cases for funtional automation testing on https://automationteststore.com by using akaAT Studio
+ - This repository contains some test cases such as Login, Purchase items,... using data-driven technique for funtional automation testing on https://automationteststore.com by using akaAT Studio